trustnote-org/trustnote-pow-miner/README.md

 ## About

 TrustNote PoW-Miner is a free open source `TrustNote` miner for MacOS, Linux, Windows(x64) with multi-cores CPU support.
-It is written in C++ and has been tested on AMD/Intel CPUs for MacOS, Linux, Windows(x64).
+It is written in C++ and has been tested on AMD/Intel CPUs for MacOS, Linux and Windows(x64).

 <br />